-Kids love gadgets as much as adults, maybe even more, so it's no surprise the idea of having their own smartwatch gets kids excited.
-Choosing what watch to get for your child can be daunting with so many choices out there.
-Aside from wading through all the options, it's also important to consider privacy, durability, and cost when looking at the choices.
+Kids love gadgets as much as adults (maybe even more), so it's no surprise the idea of having their own smartwatch gets them excited.
+Finding the best kids smartwatch to get for your child can be daunting with so many choices on the market.
+Aside from wading through all the options, it's also important to consider privacy, durability, and cost when searching for the best kids smartwatch.
 One watch that does a great job of these core features is the TickTalk 4.
 Sure, you may think getting one of the best cheap Android smartwatches would work, and it might, but kids smartwatches have a lot of safety features that can make them a better option.
 There are many choices out there, so let us help you find the best kids smartwatch for your child.

 - Runner-up: GizmoWatch 2

 - Best Fitness Band: Garmin Vivofit Jr 3

 When the TickTalk 3 was on this list, it was a good watch, but missing some essential features — with the TickTalk 4, many were resolved.
 The newest version of the kids smartwatch fixed one of the most significant issues I had from the TickTalk 3, which was poor battery life.
 In the design overhaul, more space was made for a larger battery, additional cellular antennas, and software changes helped extend the battery life to a full-day without issue.

 The TickTalk 4 also adds another camera so your child can take photos of things much more accessible than only using the selfie camera.
 You'll also find dedicated GPS paired with Wi-Fi and cellular data for better location monitoring.
 Step tracking has been included to make being active more fun, along with free iHeartRadio Family so that your child can stream family-friendly music while playing.
 The watch works with GSM cellular carriers, so no Verizon, and the company has partnered with the prepaid carrier Red Pocket Mobile for service if you choose.